 Do I need a licence for my wireless guitar system or radio mic?

 Not always.
-If you want the reliability of a UHF (Ultra High Frequency) channel and want to use a large amount of devices (8 or more), then you’ll need a licence for Channel 38 etc. If you’re only playing smaller gigs in the UK and abroad or don’t want to run a great deal of devices, then you probably won’t need one and the 2.4GHz channel will be perfect.
+If you want the reliability of a UHF (Ultra High Frequency) channel and want to use a large number of devices (8 or more), then you’ll need a licence for Channel 38 etc. If you’re only playing smaller gigs in the UK and abroad or don’t want to run a great deal of devices, then you probably won’t need one and the 2.4GHz channel will be perfect.

 Channels requiring a licence: